 Coronavirus guidance from the Church of England

 St Stephen’s is a Covid Secure place of worship.
-In line with Government guidance we require a mask to be worn at public worship before you enter the Church, and have set the Church up to adhere to social distancing requirements.
-We also have a Track and Trace register on arrival, and ask for you to use the hand gel dispenser.
-Music is being listened to, but no singing will take place until advice changes from the Archbishops of Canterbury and York or Diocese of Chelmsford.
+In line with current Government and Church guidance, wearing of face masks is optional but recommended as is the need to maintain social distancing where possible.
+We also have a Track and Trace register and ask for you to use the hand gel dispenser upon arrival.
+Singing is now allowed.
 You can read the Church of England’s Coronavirus (COVID-19) guidance for churches here.
-You can find a live stream service or event to watch from home here.

 St Stephen’s is a part of the Church of England and global Anglican Church.
 In our local community we want to extend the love of Christ, which has been made real to us – recognising the command of our Lord to be salt and light.
 Our worship recognises the dual challenge for us to know God better, and for us to serve our community with the gifts God has given us.